How to Automatically Backup your WordPress Blog

 1. Automatic WordPress Backup plugin installation

-To install the Automatic WordPress Backup plugin go to [Plugins] > [Add New] and search for the “Automatic WordPress Backup“.
+In order to install the Automatic WordPress Backup plugin go to [Plugins] > [Add New] and search for the “Automatic WordPress Backup“.
 When this post was published the latest version was 1.0.2.
 So look for the version to be higher than that.

 Once you will find it in the list, select the [Install] option to have the Automatic WordPress Backup plugin installed.
-When the installation finishes you can check the settings of Automatic WordPress Backup plugin from the new section created on the left panel.
+When the installation finishes, you can check the settings of Automatic WordPress Backup plugin from the new section created on the left panel.

 2. Setup your Amazon S3 account